-In June 2011, the Financial Accounting Standards Board ("FASB") issued Accounting Standards Update No. 2011-05, "Comprehensive Income (ASC Topic 220): Presentation of Comprehensive Income," ("ASU 2011-05") which amends current comprehensive income guidance.
+In June 2011, the Financial Accounting Standards Board ("FASB") issued Accounting Standards Update No. 2011-05, "Comprehensive Income (ASU Topic 220): Presentation of Comprehensive Income," ("ASU 2011-05") which amends current comprehensive income guidance.
 This accounting update eliminates the option to present the components of other comprehensive income as part of the statement of shareholders' equity.
 Instead, comprehensive income must be presented in either a single continuous statement of comprehensive income which contains two sections, net income and other comprehensive income, or in two separate but consecutive statements.
-ASU 2011-05 is effective for fiscal periods beginning after December 15, 2011.
-The adoption of ASU 2011-05 did not have a material impact on our consolidated financial position, results of operations or cash flows.
+ASU 2011-05 was effective for fiscal periods beginning after December 15, 2011 with early adoption permitted.
+In December 2011, the FASB issued ASU 2011-12 "Deferral of the Effective Date for Amendments to the Presentation of Reclassifications of Items out of Accumulated Other Comprehensive Income in Accounting Standards Update No. 2011-05."
+This accounting update stated that the specific requirement to present items that are reclassified from other comprehensive income to net income alongside their respective components of net income and other comprehensive income will be deferred.
+In February 2013, the FASB issued ASU 2013-02 "Reporting of Amounts Reclassified Out of Accumulated Other Comprehensive Income".
+This accounting update requires companies to present the effects on the line items of net income of significant reclassifications out of accumulated other comprehensive income if the amount being reclassified is required under U.S. generally accepted accounting principles to be reclassified in its entirety to net income in the same reporting period.
+ASU 2013-02 is effective prospectively for fiscal years beginning after December 15, 2012.
+The adoption of ASU 2013-02 did not have a material impact on our consolidated financial position, results of operations or cash flows.